goshevs/R_effcomp/README.md

-# An R Utility for Pairwise Comparisons of Margins Computed with Functions in Package 'effects'
+#R Utility for Pairwise Comparisons of Margins Computed with Functions in Package 'effects'

 Package 'effects' in R offers excellent functionality for